-Under the Affordable Care Act (ACA), a number of preventive care health services are now available for women without cost sharing--in other words, without co-payments, co-insurance, and deductibles.
-Beginning August 1, 2012, millions of women have access to important preventive care with no out-of-pocket costs.
+Under the Affordable Care Act (ACA), a number of preventive care health services are now available for women without cost sharing–in other words, without co-payments, co-insurance, and deductibles.
+Millions of women now have access to important preventive care with no out-of-pocket costs.

 Among the preventive services covered include: (from hrsa.gov)

 - Cervical cancer: Screening for sexually active women.